dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Analogous to ICRC-7, also ICRC-37 uses the ICRC-1 *account* as entity that the source account (`from`), destination account (`to`), and spending account (`spender`) are expressed with, i.e., a *subaccount* is always used besides the principal.
 In many practical the subaccount will be the default all `0` subaccount.

 ## Methods

+### Generally-Applicable Specification

+The API follows the style introduced in [ICRC-7]()[Title](https://github.com/dfinity/ICRC/ICRC-7/ICRC-7.md#generally-applicable-specification).
+See the beforementioned link to ICRC-7 for details.

+To summarize, both eligible update and query calls receive a vector of request items as input and return a vector or response items.
+Those are *positional arguments*, i.e., i-th element of the response corresponds to the i-th element of the request.
+The response may correspond to a proper prefix of the request: It must be a contiguous sequence of response items corresponding to a proper prefix of the request.

+For update calls, `null` elements in the response have the meaning that processing for the corresponding request items has not been initiated.
+For query calls, `null` elements have meaning as defined by the respective query call.

 ### icrc37_metadata